Altoview/Altoview_MDot/README.md

 # About mdot_lora_arduino
-The library to send user data to [Multitech mDot](http://www.multitech.com/brands/multiconnect-mdot) using [AT commands](https://www.sparkfun.com/datasheets/Cellular%20Modules/AT_Commands_Reference_Guide_r0.pdf) on serial.
+Contains a library (with example scripts) to send user data to [Multitech mDot](http://www.multitech.com/brands/multiconnect-mdot) using [AT commands](https://www.sparkfun.com/datasheets/Cellular%20Modules/AT_Commands_Reference_Guide_r0.pdf) on serial.
 All AT commands begin with an `AT`.
 Please see the link for information on AT commands.

 # Note well:
 - The mDot serial port Baud Rate (BR) should match the BR specified in the `begin(<baud-rate>)` method.